Code-Fellows-Projects/about-me-project/README.md

 + I used what we learned in class today to create if/else statements and created a quiz game using information in my biography.

-+ We learned arrays and how to use them to have the user guess an answer but only give them x chances.
++ We learned arrays and how to use them to have the user guess an answer but only give them x chances